 YORK", and "

 CHECK constraint on the salary and commissions columns to prevent the commission from being larger than the salary.

-CHECK constraint requires that a condition be true or unknown for every row of the table.
+CHECK integrity constraint requires that a condition be true or unknown for every row of the table.
 If a statement causes the condition to evaluate to false, then the statement is rolled back.
 The condition of a

-CHECK constraint has these limitations:
+CHECK constraint has the following limitations:

 The condition must be a boolean expression that can be evaluated using the values in the row being inserted or updated.